 How to get ArcGIS Pro licenses

-ArcGIS Pro is part of ArcGIS Desktop.
-An ArcGIS Desktop purchase includes ArcGIS Pro and the ability to set up an ArcGIS Online organization.
+Alternatively, you can purchase the ArcGIS Desktop application suite.
+The purchase includes ArcGIS Pro and the ability to set up an ArcGIS Online organization.
 For each unique ArcGIS Desktop license, one member can be added to the ArcGIS Online organization.
-The member can be given a GIS Professional user type, or given a Creator user type and assigned an ArcGIS Pro add-on license.
+The member can be given a Creator user type and assigned an ArcGIS Pro add-on license.

 ArcGIS Pro licenses and ArcGIS Online user types

 Every member of an ArcGIS Online organization has a user type.
 The user type defines the member's ArcGIS Online capabilities and access to ArcGIS applications.
 The Creator user type is compatible with an ArcGIS Pro license, but does not include it.
 The GIS Professional user type includes an ArcGIS Pro license, which can be Basic, Standard, or Advanced.

 You can purchase additional user types and assign them to members of your ArcGIS Online organization.
 If you purchase Creator user types and want to assign ArcGIS Pro licenses to them, you must purchase the licenses separately.